mpv-player/mpv/DOCS/man/en/af.rst

         tags, as written by mp3gain, metaflac, etc...
     ``replaygain-album``
         Like replaygain-track, but using the album-gain value instead.
+    ``replaygain-preamp``
+        Pre-amplification gain in dB to apply to the selected replaygain gain (default: 0).
+    ``replaygain-noclip``
+        Prevent clipping caused by replaygain by automatically lowering the gain (default).
+Use no-replaygain-noclip to disable this.
     ``<softclip>``
         Turns soft clipping on.
 Soft-clipping can make the sound more smooth if very high volume levels are used.
 Enable this